Ngozi89/py_games/README.md

 ### Introduction to the project

 The program created is an online game.
-It is called Rock-Paper-Scissors Pokemon.
-Compared to the classic rock-paper-scissors game.The game is based on chance and luck.
+It is called Rock-Paper-Scissors Extended.
+Compared to the classic rock-paper-scissors game, this version has the additional items Lizard and Spock to add more variety to the game.
+This variant is known from the TV series "The Big Band Theory".
+The game is based on chance and luck.
 You can find more information about the general idea of the game on Wikipedia.
+<br>Compared to the classic rock-paper-scissors game.
 <br>
 [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors) Leads to the Wikipedia page of rock paper scissors.<br>
 Here is the link to my Depolyed project:<br>
-[Rock-Paper-Scissors Pokemon](#) Leads to my deployed project.
+[Rock-Paper-Scissors Pokemon](https://py-games-rps-45a939b6cc4b.herokuapp.com/) Leads to my deployed project.

 ### Contents